Distribution-free inference with hierarchical data: Discussion

 \subsection{Acknowledgements}

 Y.L., R.F.B., and R.W. were partially supported by the National Science Foundation via grant DMS-2023109.
 Y.L. was additionally supported by National Institutes of Health via grant R01AG065276-01.
 R.F.B. was additionally supported by the Office of Naval Research via grant N00014-20-1-2337.
 R.W. was additionally supported the National Science Foundation via grant DMS-1930049 and by the Department of Energy via grant DE-AC02-06CH113575.
-The authors thank John Duchi for catching an error in an earlier draft of this paper.